 You may find yourself 100% motivated in the beginning and less motivated after a few weeks of trying.

 Keep in mind that habits generally take 21 days to break.
-If you find yourself with 0 motivation, after having been 100% motivated before, try these:
+If you find yourself with 0 motivation after having been 100% motivated before, try these:

 - Go back to your why.
 Why did you start?
 What was the purpose?
+This motivation guide can help you boost your motivation.

 - Try resetting your goal.
 Maybe your initial goal was a little too aggressive.
 It’s okay to adjust and do what works for you.

-- Re-consider an accountability partner and/or group.
+- Reconsider an accountability partner and/or group.
 Being around like-minded people on your journey can help so much with motivation.

 - Find out if working out is the problem.
 Working out alone can be a bit boring.
 Have you considered a group fitness class?
-This goes back to being around like-minded people that are sharing your journey.
+This goes back to being around like-minded people who are sharing your journey.

 - Get more motivational messages.
 Words and phrases of affirmation are so important.
 Loving yourself and being patient with yourself is at the core of success for this journey.
 How about waking up each day to a motivational message that you wrote for yourself?